newchuyalong/libgdx-learning/Using-libgdx-with-intellij-idea.md

   10. Add starter classes.
   11. Remember to configure the manifest.
   12. Link the assets between Android module and Main module:
-    * Make a run configuration for the !DesktopStarter and set the Working directory to be the Android/assets directory.
+    * Make a run configuration for the DesktopStarter and set the Working directory to be the Android/assets directory.
     * *_OR_*
     * Create a directory named _data_ in the main module, and make a sym-link from the assets directory in the Android module.
   13. Create an awesome app!